08 — What’s Next

 1. I designed the system (“I want gear drops after battles”)

-2. Claude wrote the implementation plan + code
+2. Claude wrote the implementation plan and code

 3. I tested in the emulator (“the text is garbled”)